ForgottenGlory/Dungeons-Deviousness/d&dmcm.md

 * Devious Device Helpers
   * Basic Settings
     * Where follower may ask to tie player: Disable all except Player homes.
+    * No keys consumed at end of play time: Enabled
+    * No items locked without key: Enabled

 * Devious Devices
   * General